MAHDI-AQ/eduassist/README.md

 ### 📖 About the Project

-**EduAssist** is a free and open-source Chrome extension designed specifically for administrative and educational staff in Saudi Arabia.
-The project aims to facilitate daily tasks and provide effective tools for managing educational data in a safe and secure manner.
+**EduAssist** is a free tool for exporting data from Madrasati and Noor educational platforms.

 ### ✨ Key Features

 - **🆓 Completely Free** - No fees or subscriptions
 - **🔓 Open Source** - Complete code transparency
 - **🔒 Safe & Secure** - All data processed locally in your browser
-- **🇸🇦 Saudi-Focused** - Full Arabic language and local platform support
+- **📚 Supports Madrasati & Noor** - Compatible with main educational platforms
 - **⚡ Fast & Efficient** - Optimized performance and smooth user experience
 - **🤝 Community-Driven** - Collaborative development by the educational community